abachyla/angular-bazel/README.md

 When the re-build is finished, it will trigger a LiveReload in the browser.

 This command prints a URL on the terminal.
 Open that page to see the demo app running.
-Now you can edit one of the source files (`src/lib/file.ts` is an easy one to understand and see the effect).
+Now you can edit one of the source files.
 As soon as you save a change, the app should refresh in the browser with the new content.
 Our intent is that this time is less than two seconds, even for a large application.

 Ctrl-C twice to kill the `devserver`.